Thomas Haney Secondary School

 - Social segregation, isolation, ignoring other students.

-- Apathetic, unfriendly or manipulative behaviour towards other students or staff.
+- Apathetic, unfriendly or manipulative behavior towards other students or staff.

 - Weapons, replicas or any item, which is used to harass or intimidate another person (may result in suspension, expulsion and police involvement).